 Diddy released his second studio album, "Forever" in the late summer of 1999.
 Many members of the hip hop community were very vocal about their dislike of Puff Daddy's music, regularly complaining that it was too commercial and featured a "watered down" sound.
 However, the public at large seemed to disagree, and "Forever" climbed to #2 on the Billboard charts, spawning three successful singles along the way.
 In an effort to distance himself from the craziness of the late 90s, he changed his name to P. Diddy, and then to just Diddy.
 He also began to act, as well as produce and rap.
 Since then, he has released four more successful albums, and appeared in co-starring roles in such film and television projects as "Made", "Monster's Ball", "Get Him to the Greek", "Carlito's Way: Rise to Power", "A Raisin in the Sun", "CSI: Miami", "Hawaii Five-O", and "It's Always Sunny in Philadelphia".
 He also co-produced and served as the primary judge on the reality competition series, "Making the Band".

 Though his career has definitely had its ups and downs, Diddy is now clearly on top.
 Thanks to a pro-active mother and a healthy dose of innate business acumen, he is now one of the most successful entrepreneurs in the United States.
 Combine his business success with his three Grammy Awards and two MTV Music Awards, and it's clear that he has definitely made an impact on pop culture.
-With a recently launched movie production company, and plans to open a business school, it's safe to say that Diddy is going to keep climbing for a long time.
-As of December 2013, Diddy is the richest rapper in the world with a personal net worth of $580 million.
-The only rapper who comes anywhere close is Jay-Z who trails Diddy by just $80 million.
-From a housing project to more than a half billion in the bank.
+With a movie production company, and plans to open a business school, it's safe to say that Diddy is going to keep climbing for a long time.
+As of this writing, Diddy is one of the richest rappers in the world with a personal net worth of $825 million.
 Sean Combs might just be the best example of the American dream our country has ever produced!